 Similarly, Cybernetics is what happens when nerds have a go at thinking systematically, with no conscious awareness of the entire history of philosophy.
 They think every oblique murmur is somehow a profound personal invention.
 I love the complete solipsistic nonsense, that your models of the world are just in your head, not in the world.
 If that murmur from Stafford Beer was true, it could only be true in his head!
 Anyway if your Great⁹ grandmother, couldn’t generate an accurate schema of the savanna, you wouldn’t be here.

-Lean as a form of Thystems Sinking Light, is a whole different discipline to Thinking Systematically.
-Subsequently, there’s a nasty habit of each management generation attempting to replicate this fallacy, pretending that they invented thinking; and marketising the same stuff over and over again, replete with Shiny new middleclass coffeeshop psychobabble.
+Lean as a form of Systems Tinkering, is a whole different discipline to Thinking Systematically.
+Subsequently, there’s a nasty habit of each management generation attempting to replicate this fallacy, pretending that they invented thinking; and marketising the same stuff over and over again, replete with middleclass coffeeshop psychobabble into a new Shiny.

 It’s a consequence of two things smashing together: the irresistible force that generic management is not actually a proper profession; with the immovable object of undergraduation that lacks any comparable depth to make it one.
 It’s just administration for those, who’s lack of vocation, manifests as a massive chip on their shoulder.
 I’ve been a manager for over 20 years, so I’m allowed to poke fun at the middle muddle.